pubtestme/pubtestme.github.io/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Describe the addition you'd like to see**
+**Incident summary**
-A clear and concise description of what you want to happen:
+A clear and concise description of the incident

-1. Add an incident
-2. Update an existing incident

-For 2, provide a link to the incident to update.

 **List of supporting resources**
 List links to all reports and/or articles you think support the case for the incident being against public interest.

-**Summary of the incident**
-If necessary, provide a summary of the incident